-This racecar isn’t really burning up the road.
-The flames were added to show that the car is zooming down the road at a high rate of speed.
-A racecar can move so fast because it has a powerful combustion engine.
+This race car isn’t really burning up the road.
+The flames were added digitally to suggest that the car is zooming down the road at a high rate of speed.
+A race car can move so fast because it has a powerful combustion engine.

 Introducing Combustion Engines

-burns fuel internally, or inside the engine.
+An internal combustion engine burns fuel internally, or inside the engine.
 This type of engine is found not only in cars but in most other motor vehicles as well.
 The engine works in a series of steps, which keep repeating.
 You can follow the steps in the Figure below.

 How Energy from the Engine Turns the Wheels